-The SAT is an exam that is required to be taken by school students who want to study at universities and colleges in the United States.
+The SAT is an exam that is required to be taken by school students who want to study an undergrad degree at universities and colleges in the United States.
 Universities in India, UK, Singapore and Canada also accept SAT scores as part of their admission process.

 Of late, some Indian universities have also begun to accept SAT scores.

-Reading section of the SAT has 52 questions to be attempted in 65 minutes
+Reading and Writing section of the SAT exam has 54 questions to be attempted in 64 minutes

 Depending upon your achievements, profile, target college and advice from your admissions counsellor/faculty, you should decide your target SAT score.

-However, the majority of students come to us in Class 11.
-In that case, as we have lesser time to work on their scores and profile, and students must work dedicatedly for good results.
+A large number of students also come to us in Class 11.
+In that case, students must work dedicatedly for good results.

 A diagnostic test helps you figure out where you stand now.
 In a sense, it helps you get a sneak peek of SAT questions before you decide to jump into SAT preparation in earnest.
 Don’t freak out if you don’t do well in your diagnostic test.

 Now that you know where you stand in terms of SAT preparation, it is time to draw a plan of action.
-The SAT STUDY PLAN is super-effective to help you divide the entire SAT course into small achievable week-wise modules.
-If followed sincerely during your SAT preparation period, it would push you to study each day—something that is crucial when preparing for the SAT.
+This SAT Study Plan is super-effective to help you divide your entire SAT preparation into small achievable week-wise modules.
+If followed sincerely during your SAT preparation period, it would push you to study each day—something that is crucial when preparing for the SAT exam.
 Most students with 1400+ SAT scores advise that studying 2-3 hours every day helps more than studying once or twice a week for say, 10 hours.

 The SAT Study Plan is your best guide to week by week preparation.
 Your SAT classes will also follow a standard structure designed for deep and thorough SAT preparation.
 You will also be required to study certain parts of the text before you come to class.
 Ensure that you come prepared to class as not only does such a preparation methodology help you make the best of your SAT lessons, but also it helps you develop a habit of studying consistently.